scottfalconer/vibeDB/README.md

 You’re not trying to extract the meaning or simplify the content - you’re capturing the source.
 That’s the memory.
 That’s what goes in `thing`.

 ---

+## What About `how`?

+`how` answers the question of behavior - the nature of the process, or the cause behind a sequence of events.
+It’s often useful for traceability or understanding flow across systems.

+---